Three50seven/benoli-homelab/servers/benolinas/benolinas.md

 NOTE: This is used in the bash scripts so that secrets are not kept in source control.

 Schedule with Cron:
+NOTE: This has since been setup with a docker container running supercron
 ```
 # List cron jobs:
 crontab -l